ContextLab/supereeg/README.md

 5. `docker build . -t seeg_image` this may take a while, the image is just over 2 GB

-6. `docker run -it -p 9999:9999 --name supereeg -v <path-to-your-supereeg-cloned-directory>:/docker seeg_image`
+6. `docker run -it -p 8888:8888 --name supereeg -v <path-to-your-supereeg-cloned-directory>:/mount seeg_image`

 7. (Optional) Connect Docker to PyCharm or another IDE

 To start the Docker container again, simply run `docker start supereeg && docker attach supereeg`

+To run the Jupyter notebook, run `jupyter notebook --ip 0.0.0.0 --allow-root --no-browser`, then using the host browser, navigate to localhost:8888 (or http://192.168.99.100:8888 if using Docker Toolbox) and enter the token shown in the Docker container.

 <h2>Requirements</h2>